The Transistor as a Switch

 As well as its high increased current and voltage switching capabilities, another advantage of a “Darlington Transistor Switch” is in its high switching speeds making them ideal for use in inverter circuits, lighting circuits and DC motor or stepper motor control applications.

 One difference to consider when using Darlington transistors over the conventional single bipolar types when using the transistor as a switch is that the Base-Emitter input voltage ( VBE ) needs to be higher at approx 1.4v for silicon devices, due to the series connection of the two PN junctions.

 Transistor as a Switch Summary

-Then to summarise when using a Transistor as a Switch.
+Then to summarise when using a Transistor as a Switch the following conditions apply:

 - Transistor switches can be used to switch and control lamps, relays or even motors.

 - When using the bipolar transistor as a switch they must be either “fully-OFF” or “fully-ON”.